cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

 ![](simpletableview/add.png)

 ### Run the application

 Refresh your borwser.

 ![](simpletableview/simpletableview13.png)

 ### 'Remove’ function

-If we are able to add, we would like to remove items as well.
+Now that we are able to add, we would like to be able to remove items as well.

-Let’s add another CPButton as 'Remove’ button.
+Let's add another button called "Remove".

 ![](simpletableview/simpletableview14.png)

-By selecting a row, we define the element we want to remove.
-Using `selectedRow` we can easily tell the row index and pick the element and delete with
+When the user selects a row in the table, that's the element they want to remove.
+Using the `selectedRow` attribute on the table we can find the row index to delete.
+Then we can delete it using `CPMutableArray removeObject:`.
+Here's the code:
-`CPMutableArray removeObject: object`

     :::objj
     - (@action)removeItem:(id)sender
     {
-        // Check if any row selected, if not the value is -1 if ([tableView selectedRow] > -1)
+        // Check if any row is selected; if not the value is -1. if ([tableView selectedRow] > -1)
         {
             [_names removeObject:[_names objectAtIndex:[tableView selectedRow]]];